10 tested ideas on producing interactive social media posts

 6. Get your photos taken

-When you use stock images in someoneâs social media platforms, it’s time to leave right away.
+When you use stock images on someone’s social media platforms, it’s time to leave right away.
 Why?
-Why?
-Inventory levels photographs just don’t do very well as actual photos.
-To show this, Promotional Tests checked their customer’s true picture versus their high-performance stock photo.
+Inventory-level photographs just don’t do as well as actual photos.
+To show this, Promotional Tests checked their customer’s true picture against their high-performance stock photo.

 7. Update content